Transforming Systems

-Our ambition?
-To deliver food security and adequate nutrition, increased water security, and improved access to affordable and sustainable energy for all.
+Transformed systems can deliver food security and adequate nutrition, improved access to affordable and sustainable energy, and increased water security, ultimately contributing to more equitable lives for all.

 Six dimensions of systems transformation